MockServer

 • testing

-• easily recreate all types of responses for HTTP dependencies such as REST or RPC services to test applications easily and affectively
+• easily recreate all types of responses for HTTP dependencies such as REST or RPC services to test applications easily and effectively

 • isolate the system-under-test to ensure tests run reliably and only fail when there is a genuine bug.
 It is important only the system-under-test is tested and not its dependencies to avoid tests failing due to irrelevant external changes such as network failure or a server being rebooted / redeployed.